 Here are five ways to play the savings game:

 1. Take the 52-week savings challenge

-If you have a Facebook account and more than 10 friends, you probably saw this one floating around the social media world in December and January.
+If you have a Facebook account and more than 10 friends, you probably saw this one floating around the social media world last year.

 2. Keep your own change

-For those using a cash envelope system, limit yourself to only spending bills.
+For those using a cash envelope system, limit yourself to only spending paper currency.
 Put your change in a jar and then roll it up at the end of the month and deposit it in your savings account.

-If your finances allow, you can take this savings strategy one step further.
-Spend only bills that are $5 or larger and put the $1 bills in your savings change jar, too.
+If your finances allow, take this savings strategy one step further.
+Spend only bills that are $5 in denomination or larger, and put the $1 bills in your savings change jar, too.

 3. Make money disappear from your checking account

 You can try the same strategy even if you don’t use cash.
 Some banks offer options that essentially do the same thing as placing your change in a jar.
 For example, Bank of America’s Keep the Change program rounds up debit card purchases to the next dollar and then transfers the change to a linked savings account.